silentbugs/django-more-admin-filters/README.md

   Multi select dropdown filter for relation fields with choices limited to the objects involved in that relation.
 - **BooleanAnnotationFilter**
   Filter for annotated boolean attributes.
+- **AutocompleteListFilter**
+  Select2 dropdown using django admin's autocomplete endpoints.
+  Does not load all data at once.
+- **RelatedAutocompleteListFilter**
+  Select2 dropdown using django admin's autocomplete endpoints (for related models).
+  Does not load all data at once.
+- **Select2ChoicesDropdownFilter**
+- **Select2RelatedDropdownFilter**

 > **Note**
 > More kinds of annotation filters will be added in future versions.